ssc-hermes/profile/README.md

 const { crypto } = program.components

-// minimum parameters
+// minimal parameters
-const newProfile = await profile.create(crypto, {
+// this assumes that the rootDID is the current machine const newProfile = await profile.create(crypto, {
     humanName: 'Alice'
 })
-// this assumes that the rootDID is the current machine

 // => {
 //   humanName: 'Alice',